-- 6 credits of thesis (IME 798) are required towards the M.S. degree. - All graduate students are required to submit two articles to a refereed journal or refereed conference based on their thesis research.
+• All graduate students are required to submit one article to a refereed journal or refereed conference based on their thesis research.

 Additional Requirements

 For students admitted without an IME degree, they may be required to show proficiency in basic industrial and manufacturing engineering subjects such as methods (IME 311) and manufacturing processes (IME 330).
 Additionally, all students are required to take a minimum of three courses from the following: